kagaries/kaizo-edition-wiki/docs/guides/Beginner/Resources.md

 ## Adding Resources

 Adding resources is a fairly easy task.
 First, create a **resources** folder within the **main** folder.
-This is where the resources will be indexed and used from, as well as compile with as well.
+This is where the resources will be indexed and used from, as well as compile with.

 You'll need **ALL** of the base Minecraft assets within the folder as well, which you can get from [**here**](https://mcasset.cloud/1.20.2/).